authelia/authelia/docs/content/en/integration/openid-connect/minio/index.md

     - Config URL: `https://auth.example.com/.well-known/openid-configuration`
     - Client ID: `minio`
     - Client Secret: `insecure_secret`
-    - Claim Name: Leave Empty
+    - Claim Name: `groups`
     - Display Name: `Authelia`
-    - Claim Prefix: `authelia`
+    - Claim Prefix: Leave Empty
-    - Scopes: `openid,profile,email`
+    - Scopes: `openid,profile,email,groups`
     - Redirect URI: `https://minio.example.com/oauth_callback`
-    - Role Policy: `readonly`
+    - Role Policy: Leave Empty
     - Claim User Info: Disabled
     - Redirect URI Dynamic: Disabled
 5. Press `Save` at the bottom
 6. Accept the offer of a server restart at the top
+    - Refresh the page and sign out if not done so automatically
+7. Add a [default policy](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html#built-in-policies) to your user groups in Authelia
-7. When the login screen appears again, click the `Other Authentication Methods` open, then select `Authelia` from the list.
+8. When the login screen appears again, click the `Other Authentication Methods` open, then select `Authelia` from the list.
-8. Login
+9. Login

 ## See Also